greywolf001au/termhelper/README.md

 Example:

     term.on('before_proc', function(ch, key) {
-      if (ch == 's') {
+      if (key && key.name === 'home') {
-        Add your code here....
+        Add code here....
         return false;
       }
+      return { home: false }
     }

-Note: bypassing command processing will cause all key press events to be bypassed including enter and CTRL+C, future versions will allow bypass of individual keystrokes
+Note: bypassing command processing will cause all key press events to be bypassed including enter and CTRL+C, to skip individual keypress events return an object containing keyname: false

+Line processing will give an invalid command when false is returned from the event handler method.
+Optionally an object can be returned containing a key named 'valid' and a boolean value.
+The prompt can be disabled for a command by returning an object with a 'prompt' key and the boolean value of false (see example.js)

   -----------------------------------------------------------------------------------------------